Korporal/Valence.Net/README.md

          }
     }

-(In reality there is also a ComputableGradeValue type derived from the above and the actual type at runtime might be either).

-Over time all of the supported endpoints will be defined and thus comprehensive support for the full API set will be available.
+Over time all of the supported endpoints will be defined in the template's XML metadata file and thus comprehensive support for the full API set will become available.

 The output from the project is a Nuget package that developers can simply include in their applications to begin working with Valence.